openzipkin/brave/brave/README.md

 ### Propagation Api
-OpenTracing's Tracer type has methods to inject or extract a trace context from a carrier.
-While naming is similar, Brave optimizes for direct integration with carrier types (such as http request) vs routing through an intermediate (such as a map).
+OpenTracing's Tracer type has methods to inject or extract a trace context from a request.
+While naming is similar, Brave optimizes for direct integration with request types (such as http request) vs routing through a "carrier" (such as a map).
 Brave also considers propagation a separate api from the tracer.

 ### Current Tracer Api